JakeRowsell89/docker.github.io/compose/django.md

 ---
 description: Getting started with Docker Compose and Django
 keywords: documentation, docs,  docker, compose, orchestration, containers
-title: "Quickstart: Compose and Django"
+title: 'Quickstart: Compose and Django'
 ---

 This quick-start guide demonstrates how to use Docker Compose to set up and run a simple Django/PostgreSQL app.
 Before starting,